cslasher/nomad_latte-etl/README.md

 #### Usage

-Use -q to define search terms.
+Use -q to define search terms and -t for types (check Google Places API for type definitions).
 For example, search cafes around 忠孝東路：

 ```